Aside from leather accessories and incredible shoes, it’s hair that adds shape to your head, and accentuates your personal style.

-A rebellious style with the hair worn down to shoulder-length with a centre-parting is still will be one of the popular guys hairstyles in 2018.
+A rebellious style with the hair worn down to shoulder-length with a center-parting is still will be one of the popular guy hairstyles in 2021.

 When you have a rebel spirit inside you go with the one hairstyle that could make a Greek God weep with envy.
 Man bun or long hairstyle lends a sensitive-but-bad look to any guy and one of the most popular hairstyles right now.
 If it’s good enough for Thor, it’s good enough for us.

 If you don’t like man buns or too long hair you can go with long messy quiff with undercuts.
 This eye-catching do that can go with any face shape.
 In this stylish haircut, the top hairs are quite long but sides and back are then given undercuts.
 It goes well with a short and nicely trimmed beard.

 If you have a naturally wavy hair you can try medium length waves and fully grown beard.
 This men hairstyle involves a uniform medium length wavy locks that are combed back and also combined with a huge beard to finish a very attractive look.

 Slicked back is another key look for a manly man.
 It’s classy popular mens hairstyles with a tuxedo, bow tie and patent leather shoes.
 And a shine above the rest with a tweed jacket and chinos or jeans.

 For any slicked locks to look good, it is important to use a hair smoothening product to make it easy for the hair to be pushed back.
 If you’re looking to impress the ladies who swoon over their bad boy this is the look for you.